Ari-S-123/pdp-hw3/README.md

   - Total count of filtered listings
   - Average price per room type
+  - Average number of reviews per listing
+  - Average number of reviews in the last 12 months
+  - Average minimum nights required for booking
+  - Average availability out of 365 days
+  - Average reviews per month (non-null values only)
+  - Average number of listings per host
+  - Median price of all listings
+  - Minimum price among listings
+  - Maximum price among listings

 - **Rank hosts** by number of listings

   - Sort hosts by the number of listings they have
   - Display top hosts with listing counts

-- **Export results** to a JSON file
+- **Export results** to file formats:

-  - Save filtered listings, statistics, and host rankings
+  - JSON format (includes listings, statistics, and host rankings)
+  - CSV format (includes only the listings data)
+  - Includes automatic creation of a descriptive file with applied filters

 - **Interactive command-line interface**
   - User-friendly menu system
   - Guided filtering process
+  - Paginated browsing of filtered listings

 ## Setup